dirk1492/mosquitto-docker/README.md

 # Mosquitto docker

-Latest version of official eclipse-mosquitto container extended with envsubst varibles substitusion.
+Latest version of official [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto) container extended with **envsubst** variables substitution.

-An exiting file /mosquitto/config/mosquitto.conf.in will be substitute to /mosquitto/config/mosquitto.conf.
+An exiting file /mosquitto/config/mosquitto.conf.in will be substituted to /mosquitto/config/mosquitto.conf.

 Example: